programminghistorian/ph-submissions/lessons/gravity-model.md

 $$μ = exp(β_{0} + (β_{1}x_{1}) + (β_{2}x_{2}) + (β_{3}x_{3}) + (β_{4}x_{4}) + (β_{5}x_{5}))$$

 The above is the basis of the equation used in the *Economic History Review* article upon which this tutorial is based, and should be the starting point for your own studies if you are modeling data that follows a negative binomial distribution.
 You may notice this is slightly different than the model used in the original article, which is seen below and explained in the next section.
-The differences are largely superficial and tailored to the very specific case study.
+The differences are largely superficial and tailored to the very specific case study.[^9]

 **The Final Gravity Model:**